 The sack race is a classic picnic event.
 In the original version of the game (which you’re more than welcome to play, as well), players would race to a finish line in a sack – it’s somewhat challenging and loads of fun.
 But our version is slightly different!
 Here’s a nice variation of the game as a relay: The players are divided across two teams and multiple relay lines are formed.
 A sack is then given to the first player on each team.
 At the signal, the players must stand in the sack and race to the finish line.
 Once there, they can step outside of the sack and move normally.
 They then run back to the start and pass the sack to the next player.
 This continues until all of the players on a single team finish the race.

 In our experience, the first couple of races are pretty inefficient.
 The first few games are usually won or lost based on how quickly players get in and out of the sack.
 But eventually, the players will have this action down to a science.
 If you don’t have 2 burlap sacks readily available, you can replace them with a pair of large, old pillowcases.

-If the sacks and pillowcases aren’t an option for you, the players can simply hop on one foot and run back to the start.
+If the sacks and pillowcases aren’t an option you could also use the kids sleeping bags.
+Alternatively, the players can simply hop on one foot and run back to the start.
 Although, this may not be as fun!

 What You’ll Need: Your footwear

 In this race, you’ll need to have everyone take off one shoe and put it in a large pile a decent distance away from the starting point.
 Now, divide the players into two teams and form relay lines.
 At the signal, players take turns running up to the pile, finding their shoe and running back to their own team’s line.
 The first team with all its players wearing both shoes wins the game.
 Keep in mind, the players don’t have to wear their shoe as soon as they find it (this takes away the advantages players wearing slip-on shoes would have).

 The ideal strategy would include a player finding their shoe and running back with the shoe in-hand.
 They then proceed to wear the shoe while the next player is completing the race.